iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Not accurate<br> :date: __2020-11-28 23:02:54__

 > Nov 2020 - decided to try app again but it crashed twice this past week and can't get any help from the developers.
 May 2020 - the app has again deleted all my data - which is even more upsetting given how much effort I've been making during lock down to move more.
 I'd give it 1/2 star now and will be looking for a new app.
 Previous review (Dec 2019) said the app is great but I no longer think so after my data being totally deleted.<br> :date: __2020-11-27 22:15:58__

-> We are having real issues with this app.
-A 55 minute very brisk walk recently gave us only 6 minutes brisk walking and the following day showed nothing.
-Losing relevance rapidly!!<br> :date: __2020-11-27 10:45:56__

-> Cannot get app to work.
-It seems to get into a loop when setting up at the fitness page.
-I press continue and get taken back to the beginning.<br> :date: __2020-11-22 11:49:01__

-> I only have a 26inch leg so my strides are short, to get it to register as a brisk walk on this app i had to jog for the10min<br> :date: __2020-11-18 12:46:23__

-> Previous version was very good and accurate.
-Walk the same route at the same speed.
-Previous version 20 minutes brisk new version 5 minutes brisk.
-Going to uninstall.
-It is a waste of time.<br> :date: __2020-11-10 20:57:41__